geletafn/ethiopia-fiscal-2018-2025/README.md

 This repository provides **cleaned, citable, and reproducible fiscal data** for Ethiopia from **2018 to 2025**, covering the **post-EPRDF transition** under Prime Minister Abiy Ahmed.

 **Core Question**:
-> **How did war finance, green ambition, IMF liberalisation, and inflation reshape public expenditure in a fragile developmental state?**
+> **How did war finance, green ambition, IMF liberalisation, and inflation reshape public expenditure in Ethiopia?**

 ---